Tuft & Facet

 September 28 – November 11, 2018

-Tuft and Facet is a bright, bold and immersive display that aims to criticise, survey, comment on and celebrate the diverse southern-queer-community.
+Tuft & Facet is a bright, bold and immersive display that aims to criticise, survey, comment on and celebrate the diverse southern-queer-community.
 It is race, gender, sexual identity, and material in concert.

 David Costanza Studio (DCS)